mernst/uwisdom/Java.md

 <https://docs.oracle.com/javase/tutorial/essential/io/legacy.html>

-If you are targeting Java 17, then you should not use types like `Pair` and `Triplet` (say, from the `org.javatuples` package).
+If you are targeting Java 17 or later, then you should not use types like `Pair` and `Triplet` (say, from the `org.javatuples` package).
 A record:

 * is very little code to define (thus, little code clutter),